kuzeyron/Project-Eyesight/PRIVACY.md

 All data will be destroyed when you uninstall Project Eyesight from your device.

 ### What kind of permissions are being used?
-Needed permissions that is required for the Project Eyesight to work:
+1. List of needed permissions that is required for the Project Eyesight to work:
 	- **CALL_PHONE** – For making phone calls from the application itself
 	- **VIBRATE** – For heptic feedback while holding down buttons and cards
 	- **BATTERY_STATUS** – Only in use for the information board